 Nuclear charge :

-Effective nuclear charge (Z) is due to the number of proton in the nucleus of an atom.
+Effective nuclear charge (Z) is due to the number of protons in the nucleus of an atom.

-This happens because the nucleus attract the electrons more towards itself.
+This happens because the nucleus attracts the electrons more towards itself.

 Shielding effect :

-Shielding effect is responsible for the decrease in nuclear force of attraction for the valence shell electrons.
+The shielding effect is responsible for the decrease in the nuclear force of attraction for the valence shell electrons.

-Greater the s-character of the hybrid orbital, greater the electronegativity value.
+Greater the s-character of the hybrid orbital, the greater the electronegativity value.

 In sp2 hybridization ,we have 33.3% s-character